 Faster project completion:

 A long-standing challenge in the construction industry is completing projects on time and within budget.
-3D scanning can speed up the construction process by improving communication among all partners and providing accurate information about the site and the existing conditions.
-This information can help avoid delays caused by unexpected obstacles or issues discovered during construction.
+3D scanning can accelerate the construction process by enhancing communication among all partners and providing precise information about the site and its existing conditions.
+This information can help prevent delays caused by unexpected obstacles or issues that may arise during construction.
 3D scanning also helps in unforeseen areas.

 Smaller jobs require moving travel from site to site to make progress inspections or a punch list.
 This excess travel requires excessive time, which most professionals need to have available.

 Using a 3D model, users can quickly tag and notate punch list items.
 3D scans enable project managers to promptly build punch lists, discuss remediations, and sign off on work.
-In addition, having a digital twin makes communicating critical information with subcontractors and other stakeholders easy.
+Additionally, having a digital twin facilitates the easy communication of critical information with subcontractors and other stakeholders.

-3D scanning allows for creating of detailed digital models of a construction site, improving communication between different teams and stakeholders.
-In addition, anyone with the necessary software can share and view these models, allowing for more efficient collaboration and decision-making.
+3D scanning allows for the creation of detailed digital models of a construction site, improving communication between different teams and stakeholders.
+Additionally, anyone with the necessary software can share and view these models, facilitating more efficient collaboration and informed decision-making.

 BIM Model Creation